RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 ### Continent setup

-Using the inspector, isolate the countries that make up a continent of your choice – pick one of:

-* North America
-* South America
-* *Europe* (suggested)
-* Africa
-* Asia

-(Sorry but Antarctica is not a valid choice!)
-You only need to isolate the major countries of the continent; no need to examine all the tiny islands.

-You have received three starter files with this homework: `svg.html`, `svg.css`, and `main.js`.
+You have received four starter files with this homework: `svg.html`, `svg.css`, `main.js` and `europe.svg`.

 Begin by working on `svg.html`.
-Gather up the appropriate svg data you need from the above map and paste it into `svg.html`.
-You may also alter the svg window and `viewBox` properties to crop your continent or otherwise change the bounding box on the map to your liking.
+Open the `europe.svg` with text editor, copy the svg and paste it into `svg.html`.
+You may also alter the svg window and `viewBox` properties to scale your continent or otherwise change the bounding box on the map to your liking.
 The countries on the map are already marked with appropriate ids/classes.
 In `svg.css`, change the fill color for the continent (by class) to some color